Did you know you could get your homebrew club’s insurance policy paid for entirely by the American Homebrewers Association (AHA)?

 1. Set up an AHA membership station at club meetings

 There’s no easier way to sign up folks in your club for AHA membership than by simply having a computer available during club meetings with the AHA sign-up page.
-Bonus: if your club participates in our web banner program (it’s free!), then you will receive a portion of the membership dues for every person that joins the AHA through your web banner link!
+Bonus: if your club participates in our membership referral program (it’s free!), then you will receive a portion of the membership dues for every person that joins the AHA through your club’s referral page!

 2. Include your club’s membership referral link in all of your newsletters

-Hosting an AHA web banner on your website is great, but most of your members will likely be reading the newsletter more often than visiting the website.
-You’ll want to make sure that the web banner link is featured prominently in every newsletter, and post it often in your club’s social media groups.
+Hosting a permanent link to your club’s AHA membership referral page on your website is great, but most of your members will likely be reading the newsletter more often than visiting the website.
+You’ll want to make sure that the referral link is featured prominently in every newsletter, and post it often in your club’s social media groups.

 3. Request a list of current AHA members who are in your club